sal55/langs/compilec.md

     NAME(123e45)            // forms the identifer 'A123e45'
     STR(0x5678)             // forms the string "0x5678"
 ````
-It means you can't just convert to an integer or float represent and discard the original text; you have the original in case it will be processed by a macro like this.
+It means you can't just convert to an integer or float representation and discard the original text; you have to keep the original in case it will be processed by a macro like this.

 ### The white space between a macro name and its arguments